 We learned years ago that doing fancy exercises and training really hard didn’t always get the best results unless you know why you are doing them.

 Training effectively always comes down to purpose.
 Knowing - Why am I doing this training block, why am I doing this exercise, why do this amount of reps, etc. What is the purpose of your training regime, your exercises, and the variables around them?

 These are the questions you need to ask yourself all the time.
 It is especially important for coaches and trainers to know the “why” in what they do.

-What is important is to keep changing what you do, progressing your programming, continually challenging yourself.
+What is important is to keep changing what you do, progressing your tennis program, continually challenging yourself.

 This not only adds variety, but it is needed to allow your body to continually adapt and improve.

 When done correctly it adds serious physical progress, who doesn’t want that!

 I’ve admitted I’ve been slack a few times with my tennis fitness training, I’m human, I really had no excuse.